The Y.E.S. Advanced Integrated Pest Management Approach Is the Answer to Your Tough Fly Problems…

 Just as sanitation is the key to successful fly management, inspection is the key to sanitation.
 To eliminate fly breeding sites, one must first locate the attracting material.
 Often this can only be accomplished by conducting a thorough inspection of the premises, and by knowing what to look for and where to look.
 First, we identify the flies involved, inspect for material that attracts that species and then recommend sanitation procedures to eliminate the material.

 Another important step in fly management is to exclude them from the premises.
 This is done by keeping doors, windows and vents closed as much as practical, and by screening and sealing around these and other fly entry points.
 Automatic door closing devices and air curtains that blow air away from doorways also can be installed to supplement an integrated fly management program.

 Mechanical fly control includes trapping.
 Ultraviolet light traps are another example of this type of control.
 To be effective, light traps must be properly placed.

 Low impact, environmentally responsible materials can be a valuable component of an integrated fly management program.
 Many of the products we use today are considered “Green” materials.
 Your fly exterminator will discuss the specific products recommended for use in your establishment.

-Contact us today for quality fly management programs in Indiana.
+Contact us today for quality fly management programs in Indiana and Michigan.